Grant Writing 101

 - What types of proposals do they fund?

-Be thoughtful in your research.
-If there is not a clear fit between your organization and the funder, do not apply.
-Spend your time wisely by marking them off your list and moving on.
+Be careful with your research.
+If your organization does not clearly fit the funder, do not apply.
+Use your time wisely by crossing them off your list and moving on.

 Organizational Structure